 - Individualized Education Plan (IEP): This is meant for children studying in primary and secondary grades.
 Here the child with an identified learning disability is provided with specialized instruction and related services.
 IEP is a collaborative approach that involves the child, their teachers, and family members.

 Ideally, IEP needs to include short and long-term instructional goals, exercises, learning steps, and evaluations.
-Teachers in the plan are expected to solicit feedback from the students to improve their plan as they move along.
+Teachers in the plan are expected to solicit feedback from the students to improve their plans as they move along.

 - Support Program: Students who excel at specific subjects can be trained to become “little teachers” to assist their peers with learning disabilities through “group teaching” inside and outside of the class.
-Such support programs help these brilliant students in reinforcing their subject expertise, develop communication skills and foster better interpersonal relationships.
+Such support programs help these brilliant students in reinforcing their subject expertise, develop communication skills, and foster better interpersonal relationships.

 - Reward Scheme: Teachers can devise programs wherein they reward students for setting their own goals and learning strategies.
 Teachers need to oversee whether these are clear, concrete, and achievable goals.
 Also, there can be the active involvement of parents in setting such goals.
-Overall, teachers need to be mindful of setting rewards aligned to the interests of the students and ensure the incentives are given out immediately on the achievement of these goals.
+Overall, teachers need to be mindful of setting rewards aligned with the interests of the students and ensure that incentives are given out immediately on the achievement of these goals.

 Learning has undergone a lot of change in recent years with improvements in science and technology.
 With a better understanding of our mental faculties, learning as behavior has also benefited from these advances.
 There are various novel approaches that have been devised to make learning more inclusive and effective.

 Over the past few years, learning and technology have gone hand in hand, creating classroom tools that have revolutionized the education industry.
 On the other hand, strategies like remedial teaching have helped children with learning differences attain an equal standard of education.
 After all, learning is and always must remain an inclusive process.